 Renault Trafic 1.6 Energy dCi 125 - 47.9 mpg

-An updated Renault Trafic is due to be released in September 2019 with a refreshed exterior look and a new engine range designed to meet the tougher WLTP test procedure.
+The latest Renault Trafic was released in September 2019 with a refreshed exterior look and a new engine range designed to meet the tougher WLTP test procedure.
 The 1.6-litre twin-turbo diesel engine is going to be replaced by a new 2.0-litre turbodiesel unit offering 120hp, 145hp and 170hp.

 Despite the larger engine size, Renault is claiming an increase in fuel economy by as much as 10% on certain versions.
 As standard, they will be paired with a 6-speed manual gearbox and receive stop-start technology to increase fuel efficiency.

 The current range of 1.6-litre engines are all Euro 6 compliant and offered in four power outputs.
 The most economical unit is the 125hp twin-turbo which is capable of achieving up to 47.9 mpg on the combined cycle.